hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See [Sentinel](../sentinel/index.html) for more information about Sentinel, or [Managing Sentinel Policies](../sentinel/manage-policies.html) for details about these two settings pages.

+### Task Event Hooks

+blah blah blah it's in beta ok! deal with it.

 ## Trial Expired Organizations

 Terraform Cloud paid features are available as a free trial to organizations evaluating its features.
 If you are working with a HashiCorp Sales Representative, please ask them about how to get a free trial.